TashiRabten/MantraCount/README.md

 # MantraCount

 This project is designed to count instances of mantra submissions through WhatsApp for the Associação Buddha-Dharma associates in Brazil.
-The application processes export text files from WhatsApp line by line and looks for strings formatted as: Fiz <number> mantras de <mantra name>, which translates to "I did <number> mantras of <mantra name>".
+The application processes export text files from WhatsApp line by line and looks for strings formatted as: "Fiz # mantras de 'mantra name'", which translates to "I did # mantras of 'mantra name'".

 ## Features